 The Southron Empire is a tightly controlled society, ruled by a emperor who is harsh (but lawful) in his rule.
 Sometimes evil, sometimes good, but the rules are paramount in the South – rules and traditions and strict societal roles.

 When the Lands of Men were first explored many centuries ago, the city of Zeaport became the center of civilized rule.
-The influence and rule of Zeaport expanded to the Northern Mountains that bordered around the lands of Mhaldor.
+The influence and rule of Zeaport expanded to the Frosty Mountains that bordered around the lands of Mhaldor.
 It became known as the Empire, ruling harshly with a tightly controlled society and class division.
 200 years ago, a group of rebels broke away from the Empire and formed the Northern Kingdom.
 The Empire retained the lands to the south and became known as the Southron Empire.